Max7151/IoT-Watering-System/README.md

 # IoT-Watering-System
 Inspiration:
-Plants are always a part of my daily life.
-For example, they've reduced indoor air pollution, enhance our mood, better decoration, etc. However in the past almost every plant I've been maintaining, either dies from being overwatered, or a shortage of water.
-So today I decided to build a smart IoT watering system.

-How it works:
-This device briefly includes a solenoid valve - (to control the flow of water), a capacitive soil sensor to read the moisture of the soil, bme280 to read surrounding environment, which sends data to Blynk.
+Watering plants have always been a part of my mum’s daily life since I could remember.
+However, she had always been complaining they were too difficult to maintain as they always ended up either being overwatered or underwatered.
+Last year in my Year 6 Science class, I learnt that plants are very individual and different plants require different level of moisture in growth, so I decided to build this ‘smart’ IoT watering system.
+It has been working so well in helping my mum to maintain her plants both indoor and outdoor.